great01-cyber/A-deep-dive-of-Theoretical-Foundations-for-Frontend-Developer-Mastery-with-intentional-examples./README.md

 From the video above, instead of showing all the menu details at once, it is better to hide them initially.
 As you can see, the additional information only appears when the arrow down button is pressed.
 This approach prevents overwhelming the user and keeps the interface clean and focused.

 Also, rather than showing advanced configuration options by default, display only the most commonly used settings.

 Advanced options can be hidden under an expandable section like “Advanced” or “More Settings.

+Which makes your interface less cluttered and more visually organized.

+And speaking of visual organization, this is the perfect moment to introduce Gestalt principles — the psychological rules that explain how users naturally group and interpret what they see.

 **Gestalt Principles**: In the 1920s, a group of German psychologists Max Wertheimer, Kurt Koffka, and Wolfgang Köhlern introduced what are now known as the Gestalt Principles.
 Their work sought to understand how humans perceive and interpret visual information.
 The word “Gestalt” is German for “unified whole,” reflecting the core idea behind the theory: people naturally perceive objects as organised patterns and complete forms rather than as separate, disconnected parts.

 These principles explain how the human mind structures visual elements to make sense of the world.
 Over time, they have become highly influential in fields such as design, user experience (UX), psychology, and data visualization, where understanding perception is critical.

 Some of the key Gestalt principles include: